vostersc/training/oneOnOnes.md

 - Codebase questions and learning.
 Are there areas of the codebase we should discuss to help you feel more comfortable?
 - Outside work life.
 What do you enjoy?
 Are there any external challenges blocking your career goals?
 Are you feeling balanced or burnt out?

-## Example questions you can ask:
+### Example questions to ask:
 - I want to work on X skill.
 What should I do?
 - I want Y promotion.
 What stands in the way?
+How is the team/how am I perceived?
 - I think A, B, C. What direction is the company headed in regards to those topics?